Discovering features in gravitational-wave data through detector characterization, citizen science and machine learning: Results

-The LIGO sites have a network of sensors to record their surrounding environments~\cite{TheLIGOScientific:2016zmo,Nguyen:2021ybi}.
 To verify that Fast Scattering and Crown glitches have similar physical origins, we examine their rate as antropogenic ground motion varies.
-Several times a day, trains on a railway track near the Y end of the Livingston detector cause anthropogenic-band ground motion.
+Several times a day, trains on a railway track near the $Y$ end of the Livingston detector cause anthropogenic-band ground motion.
 Figure~\ref{fig:ground_motion} shows a period of increased ground motion in the antropogenic band ($3$--$5~\mathrm{Hz}$) caused by a train on 17 February 2020 coincided with an increase in the rate of Fast Scattering and Crown glitches.
-The only significant difference between the two classes is observed at high SNR as a consequence of the lack of high-SNR Crown glitches in the Volunteer training set.
+The only significant difference between the two classes is observed at high SNR, as a consequence of the lack of high-SNR Crown glitches in the Volunteer training set.
 The correlation with ground motion shows that the noise recognized as Crown and Fast Scattering are affected by similar environmental factors.
 Correlating specific behaviors of transient noise such as its rate to environmental conditions is one of the most crucial steps in noise characterization.